ibm-cloud-docs/account/searching.md

 <dt>`_objectType:`</dt>
 <dd>The object type of the classic infrastructure resource.
 Allowed values are: `SoftLayer_Virtual_DedicatedHost`, `SoftLayer_Hardware`, `SoftLayer_Network_Application_Delivery_Controller`, `SoftLayer_Network_Subnet_IpAddress`, `SoftLayer_Network_Vlan`, `SoftLayer_Network_Vlan_Firewall`, `SoftLayer_Virtual_Guest`.
 Requires you to specify `-p classic-infrastructure` parameter. </dd>

-  The usage of `-p classic-infrastructure` for _objectType `SoftLayer_Virtual_DedicatedHost`, `SoftLayer_Network_Vlan_Firewall`, `SoftLayer_Virtual_Guest` and `SoftLayer_Hardware` (for the classic infrastructure bare metal servers only) is deprecated since now they are searcheable as all other not classic infrastructure resources.
+  The usage of `-p classic-infrastructure` for _objectType `SoftLayer_Virtual_DedicatedHost`, `SoftLayer_Network_Vlan_Firewall`, `SoftLayer_Virtual_Guest` and `SoftLayer_Hardware` (for the classic infrastructure bare metal servers only) is deprecated since now they are searchable as all other not classic infrastructure resources.
   </dl>

 ### Searching for classic infrastructure resources
 To search for classic infrastructure resources, the string must be contained within double quotation marks (") in order for an exact match for the query string to be returned.

-In addition, if you enter a search term that includes a hyphen (-) and you don't surround the string with a double quotation marks ("), the search will not return an exact match.
+In addition, if you enter a search term that includes a hyphen (-) and you don't surround the string with a double quotation mark ("), the search will not return an exact match.
 Hyphens within the string are used to break the term into multiple strings.

 ### Search examples